argoproj-labs/hera/docs/examples/workflows/upstream/pod_spec_patch_wf_tmpl.md

 # Pod Spec Patch Wf Tmpl

 > Note: This example is a replication of an Argo Workflow example in Hera.
-The upstream example can be [found here](https://github.com/argoproj/argo-workflows/blob/master/examples/pod-spec-patch-wf-tmpl.yaml).